BlenderDefender/BoneWidget/README.md

 ### To Do:

 - complete the documentation with images to this readme file
-- [Enhancement] Doesn't work well with Rigify naming scheme (solve this)
 - [Feature] Let the user change the widget suffix to a prefix for a different naming convention
 - [Feature] Extract and edit a widget?
 Say you're editing a rig that doesn't have mesh objects for the widgets in the file (only mesh data).
   Maybe there can be a way of extracting them and making them real objects.
 - [Bug] The match Bone Transforms does not work well when the bone scale is not at 1.0
-- [Enchantment] Rewrite the mirrorShape function so it will work when you have the mesh shape selected (not just the bone in pose mode)